mdemarne/Obey/README.md

   - `[Scala, ErrorProne] ProhibitNullLit`: Prohibit null literal
   - `[Scala, Completeness] ProhibitMagicNumber`: Prohibit magic numbers
   - `[Scala, Completeness] EnforceImplementation`: Prohibit lack of implementation (???)
-  - `[Scala, Style] EnforceCaseObject`: Prohibit empty case classes: better use a case object (sometimes!)
+  - `[Scala, Style] UnhealyOneLiner`: Return warning for some one nice liners (for example, having a case class with no body and no parameter is not really interesting, better use a case object)!
 - dotty (rules specific to Dotty):
   - `[Dotty] ExplicitImplicitTypes`: Forbidding implicit types
   - `[Dotty] EarlyInitializer`: Early initializers are not supported in Dotty